davcem/cpm-cytoscape/README.md

 ## Contribute to our project ##

-We __encourage__ you to have a look at our source code and give as feedback and contribute to the cpm-cytoscape project to foster in silico simulation in cancer research!
+We __encourage__ you to have a look at our source code, give us feedback and contribute to the cpm-cytoscape project to foster in silico simulation in cancer research!

 ## Demo - coming until 2016 ##